Deploying MERN on a VPS: What They Don't Tell You

 }

 Straightforward enough.
-Except my app uses WebSockets for real-time updates, and those weren't working.
-Spent an entire evening debugging before I found out you need those Upgrade and Connection headers for WebSocket support.
+Except my app uses WebSockets for real-time updates and those weren't working.
+I spent an evening trying to figure out what was wrong.
+Then I found out that you need to add the Upgrade and Connection headers, for WebSocket support.

 Keeping the App Running